awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 Proceed to [Step 4: Creating a deployment strategy](appconfig-creating-deployment-strategy.md)\.

-### Creating an AWS AppConfig configuration profile \(commandline\)<a name="appconfig-creating-configuration-and-profile-create-commandline"></a>
+#### Creating an AWS AppConfig freeform configuration profile \(commandline\)<a name="appconfig-creating-free-form-configuration-and-profile-create-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a AWS AppConfig configuration profile\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a AWS AppConfig freeform configuration profile\.

 **To create a configuration profile step by step**